How do I project images from a USB device?

 - CMYK format

 - Above 8192 × 8192 resolution

-You can use the projector's Slideshow feature to project compatible JPEG images.
-Connect your USB device or camera to the projector's USB Type A port and switch the projector's display to this source.
+You can use the projector's PC Free feature to project compatible images, files, or movies from a USB device.
+Connect your USB device or camera to the projector's USB-A port and switch the projector's display to this source.
 When you're done projecting, make sure you disconnect the device from the projector correctly.
-Turn off the device and unplug it, if necessary, and then disconnect it.

 The devices must be USB-mounted devices, not TWAIN-compliant devices, and must be USB Mass Storage Class-compliant.

-You can project these types of files using the projector's Slideshow feature.
+You can project these types of files using the projector's PC Free feature.

 |File type and extension||Details|